THE DOVER WAR MEMORIAL PROJECT

 HJ French, courtesy Dover ExpressFrench, H. J.

-Henry John French, 237873, was an Able Seaman in the Royal Navy.
-He lost his life on 5th September 1914, when the HMS Pathfinder was sunk by submarine attack.
+Henry John French, 237873, was an Able Seaman in the Royal Navy, recorded as such in 1911.
+He was born on 25 March 1889 at Canterbury, and lost his life on 5 September 1914, when HMS Pathfinder was sunk by submarine attack.
 He is commemorated on the Chatham Naval Memorial.

 Friend, J. B.